 The Kissimmee River Restoration Project continues to shine as the keystone Everglades restoration project.
 After 20-plus years of large-scale construction, the project is nearing completion with positive interim ecological responses being observed.
+Please include actual positive interim responses which are being observed.
 During the reporting period, a significant amount of construction was completed, including backfilling of the MacArthur Ditch in the Pool C floodplain and local levee breaching in the Upper Basin to provide water storage and environmental enhancement functions.
 Currently, two major contracts are under construction, including canal backfill and installation of erosion protection measures.
 These efforts will backfill 6.5 additional miles of the C-38 canal restoring the remnant river channel which is being reconnected as well.
 This is the last backfill effort that will complete the rehydration of 25,000 acres of river floodplain.
 In 2017, the final two construction contracts were awarded.
 The Corps is scheduled to have all construction completed in 2020, resulting in the completion of this Foundation Project.